-Premises Receiving Ti 0/5 Assigned Level (dB) Noise Time Of Day L {A10} L {A1} L {Amax} 0700 to 1900 hours Monday to Saturday (Day) 45 + influencing factor 55 + influencing factor 65 + influencing factor Noise sensitive 0900 to 1900 hours Sunday and public holidays (Sunday) 40 + influencing factor 50 + influencing factor 65 + influencing factor premises: highly sensitive area 1 1900 to 2200 hours all days (Evening) 40 + influencing factor 50 + influencing factor 55 + influencing factor 2200 hours on any day to 0700 hours Monday to Saturday and 0900 hours Sunday and public holidays (Night) 35 + influencing factor 45 + influencing factor 55 + influencing factor
+Premises Receiving Assigned Level (dB) Noise Time Of Day L A10 L A1 L Amax 0700 to 1900 hours Monday to Saturday (Day) 45 + influencing factor 55 + influencing factor 65 + influencing factor Noise sensitive 0900 to 1900 hours Sunday and public holidays (Sunday) 40 + influencing factor 50 + influencing factor 65 + influencing factor premises: highly sensitive area 50 + influencing factor 55 + influencing factor 2200 hours on any day to 0700 hours Monday to Saturday and 0900 hours Sunday and public holidays (Night) 35 + influencing factor 45 + influencing factor 55 + influencing factor

-^{1.} highly sensitive area means that area (if any) of noise sensitive premises comprising -
+1. highly sensitive area means that area (if any) of noise sensitive premises comprising -

-The area is predominantly residential, with some mixed use, including the site itself, that could be considered commercial in terms of influencing factor calculations and considered to result in a 1 dB influencing factor.
+The area is predominantly residential, with some mixed use, including the site itself, which could be considered commercial in terms of influencing factor calculations and considered to result in a 1 dB influencing factor.
 The latest traffic count (2018/19) for Marine Parade is 7,967 vehicles per day (vpd), south of Eric Street (MRWA Site No. 0307).
-Being below 15,000 vpd but above 6,000 vpd, this is classed as a secondary road under the Noise Regulations and therefore obtains a + 2 dB transport factor.
+Being below 15,000 vpd but above 6,000 vpd, this is classed as a secondary road under the Noise Regulations and therefore provides a + 2 dB transport factor.